Varicose veins are commonly found in both women and men and can be very painful and unsightly.

 Patients considering treatments should consult with a highly trained phlebologist who is familiar with all aspects of vein disease.
 Board certification in Phlebology is preferred.
 Phlebology is the specialty of venous disease.

-At California Vein Specialists, Dr. Michael Leary is board certified in phlebology and is a National Training Physician, training other Doctors from all over the US.
+At California Vein Specialists, Dr. Michael Leary is certified by The American Board of Venous and Lymphaic Medicine in phlebology and is a National Training Physician, training other Doctors from all over the US.

 Causes of varicose veins